dbca-wa/wastd/docs/data_collectors.rst

   No interaction required on "fresh tracks only" surveys after day 1.
 * Species: keep default "turtle"  if unsure of species ID, else select species.
 * Take photo of track if unsure about species ID.
 Landscape format preferred!
+  Place a length reference (measuring tape) across the whole track, lining up the end with the edge of the track.
+This allows curators to see the track width.
   Select angle of camera, sun and track so that the track is clearly visible.
 * Track type: defaults to "turtle track, success not assessed".
   No interaction required for "uptrack" surveys.